J&J investor calls on shareholders to reject CEO Gorsky's pay

-(Reuters) - The Office of the Illinois State Treasurer is calling on Johnson & Johnson shareholders to reject Chief Executive Alex Gorsky’s $29.6 million pay package because it shields him from the U.S. healthcare company’s opioid litigation costs.
+The Office of the Illinois State Treasurer is calling on Johnson & Johnson (JNJ.N) shareholders to reject Chief Executive Alex Gorsky's $29.6 million pay package because it shields him from the U.S. healthcare company's opioid litigation costs.

 Including the opioid and talc-related legal costs would have weighed on Gorsky's compensation, which totaled $29.6 million in 2020, up 17% from the previous year.